unicode-org/icu/docs/userguide/transforms/general/rules.md

 The first rule will convert "x", when preceded by a vowel, into "ks".
 The transform will then backup to the position before the vowel and continue.
 In the next pass, the "ak" will match and be invoked.
-Thus, if the source text is "ax", the result will be "ack".
+Thus, if the source text is "ax", the result will be "acks".

 > :point_right: **Note**: *Although you can move the cursor forward or backward, it is limited in two
 ways: (a) to the text that is matched, (b) within the original substring that is